smartprocure/contexture-docs/about/what-is-contexture.md

 universe of unlimited possible search interfaces.
 We've started with a minimal set of repositories that are representative of tools that empower our business, but are intended to be merely examples.
-If anything, our approaches are merely use cases, for the potential of this tool is ultimately yours to take.
+If anything, our approaches are only use cases, for the potential of this tool is ultimately yours to take.

 A quick search over the Internet would reveal that the word